Mei9738/OOP-Java-Droid-Project/README.md

-Build a Droid by creating a Droid class and creatng different instances of Droid.
+Build a Droid by creating a Droid class and creating different instances of Droid.
 Droid are robots built to perform tasks.